 If you are still undecided about whether to prepay parts of your Loan Against Property repayment amount, considering the advantages and disadvantages of this move might help you arrive at a suitable decision.

 - Higher Savings: One of the prime advantages of making part-prepayments is that you directly bring down your total repayment amount, which also means that you will be charged lower interest on your remaining loan balance.

 - Boosts Repayment Capacity: By making part-prepayments on your ongoing Loan Against Balance, you also work towards freeing up your repayment capacity which also allows you to have more cash at your disposal for other financial expenses you may have.

-- No Penalty for Prepaying: Another factor to consider is that you will be able to reduce your loan liability at zero additional costs, which is a significant benefit for individual borrowers with floating interest rate loans.
+- No Penalty for Prepaying: Another factor to consider is that borrowers who have availed of the loan for housing purposes will be able to reduce their loan liability at zero additional costs, which is a significant benefit applicable for those with loans linked to floating interest rate loans.

 Disadvantages of Part-Prepayment